DannyDelott/Freesound/README.md

 ##How it Works

 The Freesound Dataset Builder is an executable JAR file that logs into the [Freesound APIv2](http://www.freesound.org/docs/api/) on the user's behalf and automates the process of downloading raw audio files and the meta-data associated with them.
+##Download
+The `freesound.jar` file is an executable JAR that contains the entire Freesound Dataset builder program.
+Users who only wish to use the program as-is should simply download this file and run it.
+See [Usage](#usage).

+Also, users who are interested in making changes or compiling the program on their own are encouraged to download the Java project files and tinker away!

 ##New Users
 You must authorize the Freesound Dataset Builder to make API calls on your behalf by logging into the Freesound API with your Freesound account username and password.